Skparab1/crossy-road/README.md

 - have multiple lanes one after another without break
 - have stream with logs that the users must use.
 - have objects moving in opposite directions.
+# Bugs
+- if you hold control + c then you never lose (SOLVED)
+- if you keep on holding control c when you lose, program crashes (SOLVED)
+- if you keep holding control c when you lose, it adds you name and score to the scoreboard multiple times (SOLVED)